H1d3r/TymSpecial/README.md

 ## To Do:
 ---
 - [ ] Implement module stomping
-- [ ] Incorporate CarbonCopy for signature cloning
+- [ ] Incorporate CarbonCopy for code signing certificate spoofing
 - [ ] Add the option to unhook ntdll